chenxingqiang/secret-learn/doc/governance.rst

 ===========================================

-The purpose of this document is to formalize the governance process used by the jax-sklearn project, to clarify how decisions are made and how the various elements of our community interact.
+The purpose of this document is to formalize the governance process used by the secret-learn project, to clarify how decisions are made and how the various elements of our community interact.
 This document establishes a decision-making structure that takes into account feedback from all members of the community and strives to find consensus, while